CodeAbbey/abbey2/README.md

 **[Information for contributors](https://github.com/CodeAbbey/abbey2/wiki)**

 To work with project locally, one needs `Python 3.7` with certain libraries and `MySQL 5.7`.

+_This is not strictly necessary for contributing into project, but convenient for working on functional changes and improvements.
+Small fixes (e.g. design and spelling) could be proposed directly at GitHub._

 The **recommended way** to setup this is by using `docker`.
 It creates small "virtual machines" (called "containers") with all stuff installed - and you need not spoil your system configuration.